anhcale/thinkcs/typescript/typescript-documentation/handbook/2/basic-types.md

   > In this case, there was very little for TypeScript to transform, so it looks identical to what we wrote.
 The compiler tries to emit clean readable code that looks like something a person would write.
 While that’s not always so easy, TypeScript indents consistently, is mindful of when our code spans across different lines of code, and tries to keep comments around.
 </details>

-Còn nếu chúng ta _đưa ra_ lỗi kiểm tra kiểu thì sao?
+Còn nếu chúng ta _cố tình tạo ra_ lỗi kiểm tra kiểu thì sao?
 Hãy viết lại `hello.ts`:

 <details>
   <summary>English version</summary>